hyeonsu-lee-93/hyeonsu-lee-93.github.io/content/post/241001_start_postdoc/index.md

 ---
 title: 🧠 Start as a post-doc in KIST

-summary: I joined Jang Lab in KIST.
-Really thrilled to start in new place!
+summary: I joined Jang Lab at KIST.
+Really thrilled to begin this new chapter in a new place!

 date: 2024-10-01